 a student's final average score is lower than 75%, however, IMACS recommends waiting at least a year before enrolling in the next course.

-skills to excel in EMF on a self-study basis.
+skills and executive functioning skills to excel in EMF on a self-study basis.

 Does a student have to take the courses in order, or can some courses be skipped or taken out of order?